 As you can see, the errors being made are all pretty basic ones.

 That said, it’s worth remembering that the majority of these are deemed minor errors; so unless you rack them up the way Andy Murray racks up tennis trophies, you should be okay.

 The tips below don’t just relate to the top ten reasons for failing but they will help you become a safer, more skillful driver in lots of different ways.

 Observation at junctions.
 It’s no use driving up to a give way line, stopping and then assessing the road.
 If possible, you need to be looking at the traffic in both directions at least 5 seconds before you reach the give way, if not sooner.
 If everything is clear, you can simply slow down a little and pull straight out.
 This shows the examiner that you can drive smoothly and read the road ahead appropriately.
 If the junction is partially obscured and you can’t see the road, then stopping might be your only option.
 There’s nothing wrong with this, as long as you don’t wait too long at the junction and hold other people up.
 Move out as soon as a suitable gap in the traffic appears; hesitancy will count against you.

 Reversing parking.
-Full details on this manoeuver can be found here.
+Full details on all the reversing manoeuvers (including parallel parking, bay parking and stopping on the right) can be found here.